Six Flags amusement park shooting near Chicago leaves 3 hurt - NewsBreak

 According to an initial investigation, police said a white sedan entered the parking lot and drove toward the park's front entrance.
 People got out of the car and shot at another person in the parking lot before driving away, police said.

-Additional details about the suspects, including the number of people who fired shots, wasn't immediately released.
+Additional detail about the suspects, including the number of people who fired shots, wasn't immediately released.
 Police were investigating.

-A 17-year-old boy from Aurora, Illinois, had a thigh wound and a 19-year-old woman from Appleton, Wisconsin, had a leg wound, police said.
-They were taken to a hospital and their wounds were described as non-life-threatening.
-A third victim had a shoulder injury and declined to be taken to a hospital.

-Six Flags Great America said in a statement that park security responded immediately to the shooting along with Gurnee officers.
-Spokeswoman Rachel Kendziora said the park closed early Sunday evening, with guests and employees leaving the site under the direction of Gurnee police.
+In a statement, Six Flags Great America said park security responded immediately along with Gurnee officers.

 WGN News in Chicago spoke with Laurie Walker and her daughter, Grace, who were inside the park when the shooting occurred.
 Walker said they were waiting in line for an attraction around 7:50 p.m. when she noticed people running.